-Ojas, according to Ayurveda, is the biological energy that is responsible for our energy, vitality, longevity, immunity, softness and glow.
-During the fall and winter seasons, Vata tends to increase, depleting Ojas in the body, and leaving one fatigued, unmotivated, dried out, and prone to sickness.
-If you are suffering from feelings of depletion, this recipe is a great way to regain your vitality for the fall and winter to come.
+Ojas is the biological energy that is responsible for your energy, vitality, longevity, immunity, softness, and glow.
+During the fall and winter seasons, Vata tends to increase, depleting Ojas in the body, leaving you fatigued, unmotivated, dried out, and prone to sickness.
+Low Ojas can also lead to a restless mind, lack of grounding, sleep issues, and low libido.
+If you are experiencing feelings of depletion or restlessness, this nourishing recipe is a great way to regain your strength and vitality, and ground your energy throughout the fall and winter seasons.

-This breakfast recipe is extremely nourishing, sustaining, and perfect for these cold mornings.
+This breakfast recipe is nourishing, sustaining, and perfect for a cold morning.
 It will truly calm your nervous system and soothe your soul.
-Besides increasing your energy, immunity, and vitality, this nutritious recipe is packed with vitamins, antioxidants, phytonutrients, and loaded with healing properties.
-This meal is high in fiber, protein, healthy fats, iron, zinc, magnesium, manganese and copper.
+Besides increasing your energy, immunity, and vitality, this nutritious recipe is packed with vitamins, antioxidants, and phytonutrients.
+Ojas Oatmeal is high in fiber, protein, healthy fats, iron, zinc, magnesium, manganese, and copper.
 Wholegrain oats are well known for reducing inflammation, lowering cholesterol levels, reducing your risk for heart disease, balancing blood sugar levels, and reducing your risk for obesity.

 - Doshic effect: Vata ↓,Pitta ↓, Kapha ↑*